hwayne/learntla-v2/docs/beginner/nondeterminism.rst

 Using Nondeterminism
 --------------------

 Nondeterminism is the first major break between specifications and programming languages.
-It's also the first thing that significnatly raises our level of abstraction.
+It's also the first thing that significantly raises our level of abstraction.
 In particular, it lets us abstract over "sad paths" in our program.

 Say we're specifying a large business workflow, and as one step in it, an employee requests access to a resource.
 In the happy path, she makes the request, it's assigned to her, and the workflow continues.
 There are many business reasons the assignment might be rejected: